Review Windows PowerShell scripts

 Module 11, “Using background jobs and scheduled jobs” covers the configuration of Windows PowerShell scripts to make them run as scheduled tasks or scheduled jobs.

-Reporting is one complex and repetitive task that you can do with Windows PowerShell.
+Reporting is a complex, repetitive task that Windows PowerShell handles well.
 You can use Windows PowerShell to create text or HTML-based reports.
 For example, you can create a script that reports available disk space on your servers, or you can create a script for Exchange that scans the message tracking logs to report on mail flow statistics.

 Scripts can also use constructs such as ForEach, If, and Switch, which are seldom used in a single command.
 You can use these constructs to process objects and make decisions in your scripts.

 Windows PowerShell scripts have a .ps1 file extension.
-The most basic scripts are simply Windows PowerShell commands listed in a text file that's been saved with the .ps1 file extension.
-While the Windows PowerShell Integrated Scripting Environment (ISE) and Microsoft Visual Studio Code have better features, you can edit Windows PowerShell scripts by using a simple text editor such as Notepad.
+The most basic scripts are Windows PowerShell commands saved in a text file with the .ps1 file extension.
+Although you can edit scripts by using a simple text editor such as Notepad, Visual Studio Code with the PowerShell extension is the recommended editor — it offers syntax highlighting, debugging, and IntelliSense.
+The Windows PowerShell Integrated Scripting Environment (ISE) also provides a richer editing experience, but is no longer in active feature development and only supports Windows PowerShell 5.1.